LP-based policies for restless bandits: necessary and sufficient conditions for (exponentially fast) asymptotic optimality: Existence and construction of policies

-The next lemma shows that the water-filling policy is LP-compatible Lipschitz continuous, and is furthermore locally linear if the RB is non-degenerate. \begin{lem} \ For any finite horizon RB, the water-filling policy described above is a LP-compatible Lipschitz continuous policy.
+\begin{lem} \ For any finite horizon RB, the water-filling policy described above is a LP-compatible Lipschitz continuous policy.
 Moreover, if the RB is non-degenerate, i.e. if for all $t$, $\abs{\szero(t)}\ge1$, then the water-filling policy is a LP-compatible locally linear policy.
 And if the RB is degenerate, then there is no LP-compatible locally linear policy. \end{lem} The proof of Lemma~\ref{lem:water-filling} is postponed to Section~\ref{subsubsec:proof5}.
-A direct consequence of this lemma, combined with Theorem~\ref{thm:CLT-rate} and Theorem~\ref{thm:exponential-rate} is that the water-filling policy is asymptotically optimal at rate at least $\calON$. \begin{thm} \ For any finite horizon RB, there exists a policy $\pi$ (constructed by the water-filling procedure) and $C>0$ such that for any $N$:
+A direct consequence of this lemma, combined with Theorem~\ref{thm:CLT-rate} and Theorem~\ref{thm:exponential-rate} is that the water-filling policy is asymptotically optimal at rate at least $\calON$. \begin{thm} \ Consider a finite horizon RB.
+For any water-filling policy $\pi$ described in Algorithm \ref{algo:water-filling}, there exists $C>0$ independent of $N$ such that

-Moreover, if the problem is non-degenerate, then there exists a policy $\pi$ and $C_1,C_2>0$ such that:
+Moreover, if the RB is non-degenerate, then there exists $C_1,C_2>0$ such that:

 \end{thm}